syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 ![Initial selection rendering support in WinUI Cartesian Chart](Selection_images/WinUI_cartesian_chart_selected_index.png)

-Select a series programmatically on a chart using [SelectedSeriesIndex]() property of chart.
+Select a series programmatically on a chart using the [SelectedSeriesIndex]() property of the chart.

-% tabs %}
+{% tabs %}

 {% highlight xaml %}